|Credit Building Rating:||4.0 / 5|

 You can get approved with fair credit

 According to Capital One, this card is geared to consumers with average credit or better.
-This typically means a FICO score of 580 or higher.
+Experts define fair or average credit as a FICO score of 580 or higher.
 Capital One also notes that you could still qualify for this card if you’ve defaulted on a loan in the last five years or you have less than three years of credit history.
 While there are plenty of subprime cards on the market, most either require a security deposit or come with hefty annual, monthly or activation fees (and sometimes all three).
-The fact that the Capital One Platinum is both unsecured and charges no annual fee wins it major points according to our credit-building card rating system.
+The fact that the Capital One Platinum is both unsecured and charges no annual fee (See Rates and Fees) wins it major points according to our credit-building card rating system.

 Why you might want another card

 The Capital One Platinum is a solid option if you want to save money, focus on building your credit with responsible card use and aren’t worried about earning rewards.
-But if you tend to carry a balance (which we highly recommend against), it would be better to go with a card that charges a lower APR.
-And since this is an unsecured card, you’ll also likely start out with a low credit limit, which could slow down your credit-building efforts by making it harder to maintain low credit utilization.
+However, if you tend to carry a balance, it would be better to go with a card that charges a lower APR.
+Since this card is unsecured, you’ll also likely start out with a low credit limit, which could slow down your credit-building efforts by making it harder to maintain low credit utilization.

 Low initial limit

-The Capital One Platinum card is not a card you’ll want to carry a balance on due to its high variable APR of 29.74%, far higher than the average credit card interest rate and relatively high even for a credit-building card.
-While high APRs are unavoidable to a degree when you you have a less-than-ideal credit score, several alternative credit-building cards beat out the Capital One Platinum on this front, including secured cards like the OpenSky® Secured Visa® Credit Card – which offers all cardholders a 21.64% variable APR, regardless of credit history – and unsecured cards like the Petal® 2 “Cash Back, No Fees” Visa® Credit Card – which, though its high-end APR of 31.24% variable exceeds the Capital One Platinum card’s 29.74% variable APR, at least offers a chance at a rate as low as 17.24% variable based on your financial profile.
+The Capital One Platinum card is not a card you’ll want to carry a balance on due to its high variable APR of 30.74% (See Rates and Fees), far higher than the average credit card interest rate and relatively high even for a credit-building card.
+While high APRs are unavoidable to a degree when you you have a less-than-ideal credit score, several alternative credit-building cards beat out the Capital One Platinum on this front, including secured cards like the OpenSky® Secured Visa® Credit Card – which offers all cardholders a 25.64% variable APR, regardless of credit history – and unsecured cards like the Petal® 2 “Cash Back, No Fees” Visa® Credit Card – which, though its high-end APR of 32.24% variable exceeds the Capital One Platinum card’s 30.74% (See Rates and Fees) variable APR, at least offers a chance at a rate as low as 18.24% variable based on your financial profile.

 If you do sign up for this card to build credit and take advantage of cardholder perks, you should create a plan to pay your balance in full each month and, if needed, only charge small purchases you can pay off right away.